 The crux of the matter is that while there may be more than one causes of the above WordPress 4.9 error, it’s good to first see if the solution that I’ve jotted above applies to you as well.

 If yes, then I’d be glad of being of some help.
 In case not, then I’d suggest you to start your own thread on WordPress forum and see if that helps.
+It might help to go from a previous system restore point.
+If this currently isn’t a major issue for you consider making a creating a system restore point.
 Additionally, if you resolved the error it’d be great to share your solution either below in the comments section or in some other forum so that anybody else can gain benefit from it.

 Goodbye for now.